fireact-dev/saas/package/README.md

 ## Prerequisites

-This package requires a Fireact application set up with @fireact.dev/core.
+This package requires a fireact.dev application set up with @fireact.dev/core.
 Please follow the setup instructions at: https://www.npmjs.com/package/@fireact.dev/core

 Ensure you have completed the following steps from the core setup: